siom79/japicmp/README.md

 * Comparison of two jar archives without the need to add all of their dependencies to the classpath.
 * Differences are printed on the command line in a simple diff format.
-* Differences can optionally be printed to an xml file.
-This can be transformed to an HTML file using XSLT.
+* Differences can optionally be printed as XML or HTML file.
 * Per default only public classes and class members are compared.
 If necessary, the access modifier of the classes and class members to be compared can be set to package, protected or private.
 * Per default classes from all packages are compared.
 If necessary, certain packages can be excluded or only specific packages can be included.
 * All changes between all classes/methods/fields are compared.
 If necessary, output can be limited to changes that are binary incompatible (as described in the [Java Language Specification](http://docs.oracle.com/javase/specs/jls/se7/html/jls-13.html)).
+* All changes between annotations are compared, hence japicmp can be used to track annotation-based APIs like JAXB, JPA, JAX-RS, etc.
 * A maven plugin is available that allows you to compare the current artifact version with some older version from the repository.

 [melix](https://github.com/melix) has developed a [gradle plugin](https://github.com/melix/japicmp-gradle-plugin) for japicmp.